Fusion-Power-Plant-Framework/bluemira/CONTRIBUTING.md

 ```

 On top of ``black``, which only handles formatting,
-code in bluemira is also checked for quality using [flake8](https://flake8.pycqa.org/en/latest/) and various extensions to it.
+code in bluemira is also checked for quality using [ruff](https://beta.ruff.rs/docs/) which
+implements [flake8](https://flake8.pycqa.org/en/latest/) rules and various extensions to it.
 This is more a question of code style, which black doesn't cover in full.

 Code that is committed to a branch is automatically checked for quality using pre-commit.
-Violations detected by ``flake8`` are printed to the console for information.
+Violations detected by our code quality checks are printed to the console for information.
+To avoid checks for a single commit you can use the `--no-verify` flag when committing.
-It does not prevent you from pushing code, but it will fail in the continuous integration.
+The checks do not prevent you from pushing code, but the continuous integration checks will fail.
-Please address issues raised by ``flake8`` prior to pushing your code.
+Please address issues raised by the checks prior to pushing your code.

 When writing code for ``bluemira``, please adhere to the following Python naming
 conventions: